OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/USE_CASES.md

 Add the following lines at the bottom of `/etc/dnsmasq.conf`

 ```
-#RPiHotspot config - No Intenet
+# RPiHotspot config - No Intenet
 interface=wlan0
+# bind-dynamic     # Add this for Internet config
 domain-needed
 bogus-priv
 dhcp-range=192.168.50.150,192.168.50.200,255.255.255.0,12h